Overview of Fact Table

 - It contains quantitative information for analysis.

-- Fact tables containing performance metrics are usually normalized.
+- It containing performance metrics are usually normalized.

 - It can contain different measures like additive, semi-additive and non-additive.

 In this article, we discussed its types, working, and advantages.
 It is a central part of a star or snowflake schema.
 It is connected to dimension tables to give the structure of a star or a snowflake.

 This has been a guide to What is Fact Table?
 Here we discuss the characteristics and various types of fact tables along with its Advantages.
 You may also look at the following articles to learn more –